WhitakerLab/whitakerlab.github.io/_posts/blog/2019-08-01-lab-meeting.md

 ### Celebrations and cool things to share:

-Kirstie: is finding Neurohackademy great so far – with lots of awesome talks!
+**Kirstie**: is finding Neurohackademy great so far – with lots of awesome talks!
 Here are a select few :point_down:
   * Codeclimate for readable code: [https://codeclimate.com](https://codeclimate.com)
   * Intro to git: http://rogerdudler.github.io/git-guide
   * The most fantastic git resource: https://ohshitgit.com